raspberrypilearning/relax-stretch/en/step_3.md

 --- /task ---

+In a later step, you will develop the code for the two buttons so that they control the number of times the exercises repeat themselves.

-Later, you'll add code to make these two buttons control the number of exercise repetitions but next, you'll code your first exercise routine.
+Next, you will code your first exercise routine.